qgis/QGIS-Documentation/source/docs/training_manual/complete_analysis/raster_to_vector.rst

 -------------------------------------------------------------------------------

-Now that we have the results of the terrain analysis available in vector format, they can be used to solve the problem of which farms we should consider for the residential development.
+Now that we have the results of the terrain analysis available in vector format, they can be used to solve the problem of which buildings we should consider for the residential development.